 Although some distribution options are available, they don’t match the reach of a traditional publisher.
-Don’t plan on your book being in bookstores.
+Don’t plan on your book is in bookstores.

 Self-publishers must shell out money to publish; advances are not part of the equation.
 You must spend money ahead of time and then hope to earn it back later and make a profit.

 These are the six downsides of self-publishing.
 Consider them carefully and if you opt to go this route, be sure to avoid them.